peteroupc/MailLib/docs/PeterO.Text.NormalizerInput.md

 Except as contained in this notice, the name of a copyright holder shall not be used in advertising or otherwise to promote the sale, use or other dealings in these Data Files or Software without prior written authorization of the copyright holder.

-### NormalizingCharacterInput Constructor
+### NormalizerInput Constructor

-    public NormalizingCharacterInput(
+    public NormalizerInput(
         PeterO.Text.ICharacterInput input);

-Initializes a new instance of the [PeterO.Text.NormalizingCharacterInput](PeterO.Text.NormalizingCharacterInput.md) class using Normalization Form C.
+Initializes a new instance of the [PeterO.Text.NormalizerInput](PeterO.Text.NormalizerInput.md) class using Normalization Form C.

 <b>Parameters:</b>

  * <i>input</i>: An ICharacterInput object.

-### NormalizingCharacterInput Constructor
+### NormalizerInput Constructor

-    public NormalizingCharacterInput(
+    public NormalizerInput(
         PeterO.Text.ICharacterInput stream,
         PeterO.Text.Normalization form);

-Initializes a new instance of the [PeterO.Text.NormalizingCharacterInput](PeterO.Text.NormalizingCharacterInput.md) class.
+Initializes a new instance of the [PeterO.Text.NormalizerInput](PeterO.Text.NormalizerInput.md) class.

 <b>Parameters:</b>